Google Translate Disclaimer

 Apply for, replace, or update your Health Services Card.
 Present your health card whenever you need health services.

-Find information about the transition to a single Provincial Health Authority.
+Find information on the transition of 12 former Regional Health Authorities to the single Saskatchewan Health Authority.

 Learn more about the new health care facilities under construction in Saskatchewan.